 You should read the Freehold register you have again and check the Charges Register for mention of a lease.
 The best way to be sure that you are also the registered proprietor of the leasehold and freehold title as well is to check (£3).
 It is not completely unheard of in Nottinghamshire and other locations in the country and poses no real issues for owners other than when they mortgage they have to account for both freehold and leasehold interests when dealing with lenders.
 You can also enquire as to the position with your conveyancing lawyer who completed the work.

 I'm buying my first flat in Nottinghamshire with the aid of help to buy.
-The builders would not move on the price so I negotiated 6k of extras instead.
-The estate agent suggested that I not to tell my lawyer about the side-deal as it may put at risk my mortgage with Godiva Mortgages Ltd. Should I keep quiet?.
+The builders refused to move on the price so I negotiated £7000 of additionals instead.
+The property agent advised me not inform my solicitor about the side-deal as it may put at risk my loan with Lloyds TSB Bank.
+Is this normal?.